Adamp799/GLiNER2_synthetic_data/design.md

 **Per-subset NER templates.** The NER sub-generator selects a template bank based on exactly which entity types are requested, covering all seven non-empty subsets of {company, person, location}.
 Each template only mentions the entities in the requested subset, so the input text contains no unannotated entity spans from other categories.

-**`generate_balanced_unique`.** The notebook's fine-tuning section uses a helper function that enforces both structural uniqueness and strict per-label quotas.
-It fills separate per-label buckets by calling `DataGenerator.generate` in batches and routing each generated example to its label's bucket.
-The training and evaluation sets are generated independently (seeds 123 and 456 respectively).
-The `exclude_keys` parameter ensures that no example fingerprint (serialised JSON hash) can appear in both splits.
-A `max_attempts` guard raises `ValueError` if the template pool is exhausted before the quotas are met, preventing silent infinite loops.
-Round-robin interleaving at the end of the function produces the final sequence with the same cycling pattern as the idx-based label assignment in the generator.
+**`generate_balanced_unique`.** The notebook's fine-tuning section uses a helper that enforces both structural uniqueness (by example fingerprint) and strict per-label quotas.
+It fills per-label buckets by calling `DataGenerator.generate` in batches and routing each generated example to its label's bucket.
+The training and evaluation sets are generated independently (seeds 123 and 456).
+The `exclude_keys` parameter ensures no example fingerprint (serialised JSON) appears in both splits. `max_attempts` defaults to 192 (the size of the sentiment template pool) and raises `ValueError` if quotas are not met before then.
+Round-robin interleaving produces the final sequence with the same label-cycling pattern as the generator.

 The result for the default sentiment task (n=150 train, n=30 eval) is exact balance: 50/50/50 in the training set and 10/10/10 in the evaluation set, with zero cross-split overlap.